Anti-nuclear movement: Concerns about nuclear power

-There are large variations in peoples' beliefs regarding the issues surrounding nuclear power, including the technology itself, its deployment, climate change, and energy security.
+There are large variations in people's beliefs regarding nuclear power, including the technology itself, its deployment, climate change, and energy security.
 There is a wide spectrum of views and concerns over nuclear power and it remains a controversial area of public policy.
-When compared to other energy sources, nuclear power has one of the lowest death rates per unit of energy produced – 0.07 per TWh, as compared to over 32 per TWh in case of brown coal.
+When compared to other energy sources, nuclear power has one of the lowest death rates per unit of energy produced – 0.07 per TWh, as compared to over 32 per TWh in the case of brown coal.
 This figure is driven by a 2005 WHO projection of up to 4000 stochastic cancer deaths that could result from the Chernobyl disaster.
 The UNSCEAR reports in its 2008 summary on Chernobyl that no increases in cancer incidence (other than thyroid cancer) have been observed to date that can be attributed to radiation from the accident.

 Many studies have shown that the public "perceives nuclear power as a very risky technology" and, around the world, nuclear energy declined in popularity in the aftermath of the Fukushima Daiichi nuclear disaster, but it has recently rebounded in response to the climate crisis.
 Anti-nuclear critics see nuclear power as a dangerous, expensive way to boil water to generate electricity.
-Opponents of nuclear power have raised a number of related concerns:
+Opponents of nuclear power have raised many related concerns: